How to Improve the Quality of Your Life in Old Age

 - they can move into assisted living facilities where meals are provided daily.

-Dressing can become difficult and sometimes dangerous.
+Dressing can become difficult and sometimes dangerous, especially for individuals who have back, hip and foot problems.

 - slip on tops that have no buttons or zippers,